axonivy/birt-reporting/README.md

 ## Documentation
 ### Design a report
-To use the BIRT report design perspective in the Axon.ivy Designer you have several possibilities:
+To design reports there are several tools you can use:

 #### 1. RCP Designer (recommended)
 The RCP Designer is a dedicated tool for designing reports.